Pros and cons of credit card forbearance

-If you’re feeling the pressure to keep up with bills in this time of uncertainty, you’re certainly not alone.
-You may be considering putting your credit card balance into forbearance to ease the burden of a monthly payment.
+If you’re feeling the pressure to keep up with bills in this time of uncertainty, you may be considering putting your credit card balance into forbearance to ease the burden of a monthly payment.
 Here’s what you should know about the pros and cons of credit card forbearance before putting your payments on hold.

 What is credit card forbearance?